 And, bonus point, it's all made in one pot, so no need to worry about a mountain of dishes to clean after.
 A good stew is best cooked slowly, so that the meat can become tender, and the full flavours can be released.
 Beef is one meat that you can't rush, otherwise it will be chewy and tough to eat.

 A slow cooker would be great, but you can cook it on the stove top too and achieve the best results.
 Just leave it to cook on a slow heat; depending on the size of the beef chunks, it can take anywhere between 1.5 and 2 hours.
-Now, if you are in a rush, you can increase the heat, but you will probably need to add a bit more beef stock, as the liquid will be evaporated quicker.

 - season the beef chunks with salt and pepper, and dust them with flour

 - heat up the oil in a pan, add the beef, and cook on both sides until brown - the meat won't be cooked at this point, we just need a bit of colour